-According to a recent article published by the Obesity Action Coalition, fad diets aren't for the faint of heart.
-Not only can they slow your metabolism, but they also increase the risk for gallstones, loss of lean body mass and malnutrition.
-Not to mention that you most likely will not lose weight fast or — even if you do drop a dress size — you'll most likely be unable to maintain your weight loss goals.
+According to the Obesity Action Coalition, fad diets aren't for the faint of heart.
+Not only can they slow your metabolism, but they also increase your risk for developing gallstones, losing lean body mass and experiencing malnutrition.
+Not to mention that you most likely will not lose weight fast or — even if you do drop a dress size — you'll most likely be unable to maintain your weight loss.

-"Extreme diets where you're cutting out entire food groups like carbs should be monitored by a doctor or a professional," says Cara Clark, a certified clinical and sports nutritionist in Orange County, Calif.
-“This is not usually good for most people.
+"Extreme diets where you're cutting out entire food groups like carbs should be monitored by a doctor or a professional," says Cara Clark, a certified clinical and sports nutritionist in Orange County, California.
+"This is not usually good for most people.
 My favorite thing to tell them is if you're cutting carbs to lose weight, expect to be tired and dumb.
-Our brains thrive with using carbs as fuel.
+Our brains use carbs as fuel.
 They are essential to our health."

-So, rather than resorting to a starvation diet, try incorporating these 12 healthy habits into your lifestyle to lose weight fast instead.
+So, rather than resorting to a starvation diet, try incorporating these nine healthy habits into your lifestyle to lose weight fast instead.

 People often mistakenly cut too many calories when trying to lose weight fast.
 Instead of depriving yourself with a starvation diet, Clark advises her clients to combine carbs with fat and protein and eat more frequently each day.

 About 65 percent of the human body is made up of water, so it's important to replenish the water you lose each day.
-According to a study conducted among 10,000 adults aged 18 to 64 over a three year period, drinking plenty of water and eating water-filled fruits and vegetables significantly improves your ability to lose weight fast, especially if you are overweight or obese.
+According to an August 2016 study in the Annals of Family Medicine, conducted among 10,000 adults aged 18 to 64 over a three-year period, drinking plenty of water and eating water-filled fruits and vegetables significantly improves your ability to lose weight quickly, especially if you are overweight or obese.

-If shopping for healthy food makes you break out in a cold sweat, rest assured losing weight fast is easier than it appears.
-Avoid crackers, chips, candy and other processed foods and shop primarily in the produce section for a rainbow of colors to fill your plate instead.
-This is the simplest and most effective way to maintain stable blood sugar by keeping your body burning fat as fuel.
+A healthy diet is key to weight loss.
+At the supermarket, shop primarily in the produce section for a rainbow of colors to fill your plate.
+This is the simplest and most effective way to maintain stable blood sugar as your body burns through fat.

 We all know that potato chips and soda taste great going down, but eating processed foods and refined sugar can often make you feel sluggish and tired in addition to gaining unwanted pounds.
 The best way to lose weight fast is to stick to whole foods like our ancestors ate.
-If you think your great-grandmother wouldn't have had access to it, dump the junk from your diet for a healthier lifestyle.
+A good rule of thumb: If you think your great-grandmother wouldn't have had access to it, don't eat it.

 They say that abs are made in the kitchen, but that doesn't mean you should forgo the gym just because you've started eating healthy.
-In reality, working out is just as important as good nutrition if you want to lose weight fast.
+In reality, working out is right up there with good nutrition if you want to lose weight fast.